northstowekarate/northstowekarate.github.io/posts/2025/04/16/index.md

 ---
 layout: base.njk
-title: Kihon Kata, Heian Shodan and Heian Nidan
+title: Kihon and Heian Kata - 16 Apr Lesson Summary
 description: Tonight we practiced performing kihon kata, heian shodan and heian nidan.
 It's important to practice all the kata you know, not just your current kata.
 date: 2025-04-16
 tags: